mlatu-lang/mlatu/README.md

 https://brightly-salty.github.io/mlatu/

 Mlatu is a statically typed, stack-based purely functional programming language designed for simplicity, speed, and safety.
+It transpiles to BEAM VM bytecode.

 Very experimental: contributions welcome, but please don't use this in production.
 If you wish to contribute see [here](/CONTRIBUTING.md) for more information.